Lodore, Virginia

 Lodore is a rural unincorporated community in northern Amelia County just south of the Appomattox River in the U.S. state of Virginia.
 It is located along SR 616 (S. Genito Road) at its intersection with the northern terminus of SR 636 (N. Lodore Road).

+History

+Post office

 The community was listed as a post village called Houston before the name was changed to Lodore about 1845.
-On Civil War-era maps, however, "Lodore" was used only as a reference to the home of one of the landowners along Genito Road; an intersection just under a mile away was noted as Giles Crossroads or Giles Chapel, after William Branch Giles, U.S. senator and governor of Virginia, whose home is a short distance northeast.
-The Lodore post office remained in operation until at least the turn of the 20th century; the area is now served by the post office several miles south at the county seat, Amelia Court House, ZIP code 23002.
+On Civil War–era maps, however, "Lodore" was used only as a reference to the home of one of the landowners along Genito Road; an intersection just under a mile away was noted as Giles Crossroads or Giles Chapel, after William Branch Giles, U.S. senator and governor of Virginia, whose former home is a short distance northeast.
+The Lodore post office remained in operation until at least the turn of the 20th century, but was among the thousands of small "fourth class" facilities that were closed in the early 1900s after the advent of rural free delivery.
+The Lodore area is now served by the post office several miles south at the county seat, Amelia Court House, ZIP code 23002.